Raise pH Level in Soil: Methods for Optimal Plant Growth

 What natural remedies are available for raising soil pH?

-What amount of baking soda is required to raise soil pH?
+What amount of baking soda is required to raise the soil pH?

-To raise the pH level of soil, you should mix 1/2 cup of baking soda with 1 gallon of water.
-This solution can then be applied to the soil.
+To raise soil pH with baking soda, mix 1/2 cup of baking soda with 1 gallon of water and apply it to the soil.
+Avoid frequent use to prevent sodium buildup.

 How should one correct soil with a low pH value?